AnwarAbdul/My_TCP_IP_client_server/README.md

-This is a simple TCP/IP client server project written in C++.
-Tested out on MacOS
+This is a simple TCP/IP client server project written in C++ for Unix based operating systems.
+Only tested on MacOS so far.

 Steps followed for Server creation
 1. Create listening socket using "socket" system call